TechnoDamo/golang/files/types.md

 An interface type defines a *type set*. <br/>
 A variable of interface type can store a value of any type from that *type set*. <br/> Types from the *type set* are said to **implement the interface**.
+The value of an unitialized interface is *nil*.

 ## Basic interfaces